gnosisguild/zodiac-module-reality/docs/setup_guide.md

 ## Monitoring your module

 As anyone can submit proposals to your module it is recommended to setup some monitoring.
-The DAO module relies on the oracle (e.g. Realitio) to provide the correct answer so that no malicious transactions are executed.
+The Reality module relies on the oracle (e.g. Realitio) to provide the correct answer so that no malicious transactions are executed.
 In the worst case the avatar (e.g. the connected Safe) can invalidate a submitted proposal (see [README](../README.md) for more information).

 To make sure that all the involved stakeholders can react in a timely manner, the events emitted by the module contract should be monitored.
 Each time a new proposal is submitted the contract will emit a `ProposalQuestionCreated` event with the following parameters:
 ```